Ussuri black bear

 The Ussuri black bear (Ursus thibetanus ussuricus), also known as the Manchurian black bear, is a large subspecies of the Asian black bear native to the Russian Far East, Northeast China and the Korean Peninsula.
 The subspecies is named after the Ussuri River.
 It is the largest subspecies of the Asiatic black bear.

 Taxonomy

 Ussuri black bear is a subspecies of Asian black bear.
 The subspecies is named after the Ussuri River.
 It is the largest subspecies of the Asiatic black bear.

 Distribution and habitat

 The Ussuri black bear is native to the Russian Far East, Northeast China and the Korean Peninsula.
 It is present in Southern Siberia in Russia, northeastern China, and mountains in the Korean peninsula.
 Its habitats include broad-leaved forests in Russia and coniferous forests in northeast.
-It is classified as Vulnerable by the IUCN.
+The whole species is classified as Vulnerable by the IUCN, which makes no classification distinctions for subspecies in this case.
 The bears are affected by habitat loss, and poaching for their internal organs such as gall bladder and bile.
 South Korea designated the subspecies as a natural monument species in 1982 and as an endangered species in 2005.
 It is also protected under the National Protection Wildlife Law in China.